shibbybird/eazy-ci/README.md

 ## Install

+### Prerequisites
+- Install ssh agent if you don't have it and set up an ssh key with your github account
+- Install latest version of docker we are currently tracking against docker client version 1.40

 Pull the appropriate binary from the releases page rename it "eazy" and put it on your path

 ### Linux